Why do you need ServSafe® Certification?

 The ServSafe® Food Protection Manager Certification meets Delaware law’s requirements of demonstration of Food Safety knowledge.
 The nationally-recognized certification includes training on personal hygiene, cross contamination, time and temperature, receiving and storage and food safety management systems.

-About the one and two-day class and exam:
+About the class and exam:

 What is included in the course fees?